Swanee Hunt: Education

 While Hunt had hoped to attend college in the east, her ultra-conservative father refused, so Hunt began college in her hometown at Southern Methodist University.
 Hunt earned her BA in philosophy from Texas Christian University, an MA in psychology from Ball State University, and an MA in religion and a doctorate in theology from Iliff School of Theology.

 Career

 Hunt was appointed in 1993 as ambassador to Austria, where she was notable for writing a weekly newspaper column and radio program.

 In 1997, Hunt helped establish the Women and Public Policy Program at Harvard Kennedy School.
 Since stepping down as Director of the Program in 2008, she has continued on at the Kennedy School as the Eleanor Roosevelt Lecturer in Public Policy.

 Personal life

 At age 20, Hunt married Mark Meeks, a seminary student.
-Hunt gave birth to daughter Lillian in 1982, and the marriage dissolved soon after.
+Hunt gave birth to a daughter in 1982, and the marriage dissolved soon after.
 In 1985, Hunt married conductor Charles Ansbacher, who died on September 12, 2010.

-She has three children, among them filmmaker Henry Ansbacher, and three grandchildren.
+She has three children.